 That makes taxable investments the perfect source of income during the early retirement years.
 While it’s true that the income you earn on those investments will continue to be taxable, withdrawals from the accounts will not be.
-That means you can withdraw as much as you want, and not have to wait until you reach 59 ½.
+That means you can withdraw as much as you want, and not have to wait until you reach 59 and ½.

 Preserve Retirement Assets for the Traditional Retirement Years

 One of the biggest reasons for tapping taxable investments for early retirement is to avoid touching your dedicated retirement accounts.

 You can think of early retirement as requiring a two-tiered funding system.
 The first tier provides income for your early retirement years, while the second covers the traditional retirement years.

 So, if you plan to retire at age 50, plan on living on taxable investments until you turn 65.
 Once you do hit that mark, you can shift over to your dedicated retirement savings.

 In addition to the fact that this strategy will enable you to avoid touching your retirement savings, it will also provide valuable extra years for those savings to increase.
 After all, once you retire and you no longer have earned income, you will no longer be saving for retirement.
 The investment income you will earn between ages 50 and 65 could be substantial.

 Example: Let’s say you have $500,000 in retirement savings at age 50, and you earn an average rate of return of 7%.
 The account will grow to $1,379,516 by age 65 simply as a result of your leaving the money alone and letting it grow.